Supplements & Ingredients

 • Irwin Stone

-Pauling and his supporters argue that mainstream nutritional guidelines overlook the biochemical individuality of vitamin C needs and the evolutionary context of its function.
+Pauling and colleagues argue that mainstream nutritional guidelines overlook the biochemical individuality of vitamin C needs and the evolutionary context of its function.

 What are the best whole food sources of vitamin C?

-Whole food sources rich in ascorbic acid include many fruits and vegetables, with Kakadu plums (a small green fruit native to northern Australia) having the highest vitamin C content.
+Whole food sources rich in ascorbic acid include many fruits and vegetables, especially Kakadu plums, acerola cherries, and camu camu berries.

-Vitamin C is heat-sensitive and degrades significantly with cooking.
-Boiling can reduce vitamin C content by 30–50% Share on X
+Vitamin C is heat-sensitive and degrades significantly with cooking (boiling reduces vitamin C content of food by 30–50%) Share on X

 Consume vitamin C-rich foods raw or minimally cooked to preserve maximal vitamin potency.